 Lauricidin is a naturally occurring lipid (fat) that has been purified from coconut oil.
-By concentrating the monolaurin, the benefits to the body and immune system are magnified.
+This fatty acid compound, called monolaurin, has a multitude of benefits to the body and immune system.

 Monolaurin is naturally found in breast milk and may be considered nature’s first antibiotic!
 The fact that it is found in breast milk speaks volumes to the question of safety.

 If you want to skip the details and just want to know where to get the right stuff, just click here!

 If you want more details, keep on reading!

 Known as the original monolaurin supplement, made popular by Dr. Jon Kabara, Lauricidin has been used by health care practitioners for its potent antibacterial, antiviral, and anti-fungal benefits.